timescale/docs.timescale.com-content/api.md

 ## hypertable_detailed_size()  [](hypertable_detailed_size)

-Get size of hypertable like `pg_relation_size(hypertable)`, returning size information for the table itself, any indexes on the table, any toast tables, and the total size of all.
+Get detailed information about disk space used by a hypertable, returning size information for the table itself, any indexes on the table, any toast tables, and the total size of all.
 All sizes are reported in bytes.
-If this is a distributed hypertable, the function returns size information as a separate row per node.
+If the function is executed on a distributed hypertable, it returns size information as a separate row per node, including the access node.

 #### Required Arguments [](hypertable_detailed_size-required-arguments)